-These days, electric toothbrushes are all the rage, and it’s easy to see why: Studies have shown that battery-powered brushes are 21% better at blasting plaque and 11% more effective at beating gingivitis than their manual alternatives.
+These days, electric toothbrushes are all the rage, and it’s easy to see why: According to Consumer Report (Wadyka, 2020), studies have shown that battery-powered brushes are 21% better at blasting plaque and 11% more effective at beating gingivitis than their manual alternatives.

 Thinking of making the leap to electric?
 Be sure to do a bit of research and brush up on your technique.
 Electric models do all the work for you, so you’ll have to switch up your style to get the best results.

 Read on to discover what’s so great about going to a rotating brush, and then learn exactly how to brush your teeth with a rechargeable electric toothbrush.
 You’ll be well on your way to keeping your smile squeaky clean, while preventing plaque and gum disease.

 Power to your pearly whites: The benefits of electric toothbrushes